Home » Recipes » Creamy Roasted Garlic Cauliflower Chickpea Soup

 GREENS: If preferred, you can always add greens like Kale, Spinach or Collard Greens to soup for more richness.

-COCONUT CREAM: I love using canned coconut cream from Thai Kitchen, however, you can always use canned coconut milk as well and refrigerate it overnight to cream more creaminess.
+COCONUT CREAM: I love using canned coconut cream from Thai Kitchen or Edwards & Son, however, you can always use canned coconut milk as well and refrigerate it overnight to cream more creaminess.

 EQUIPMENT: Here, I’ve curated a list of cooking + baking essentials that I use to achieve my favorite baked goods or cooked meals, especially with this Creamy Roasted Garlic Cauliflower Chickpea Soup.
 Everything from my fave baking sheet, liners, immersion hand-blender, mixing bowls, and more.SEE THEM HERE!